List of Squid Game characters: Park Jung-bae

 Jung-bae votes to stay for the third game and is embarrassed, but has his apology accepted by the rest of the team.
-That night, he bonds with Gi-Hun over their participation in the Dragon Motor strike.
-In the final round of the Mingle game, he is saved by In-Ho, who kills another participant to bring the number of occupants in their room to the required two.
-He is disquieted by this, but his attempts to tell Gi-Hun and Dae-ho after switching his vote to "leave" in the third vote are interrupted by the final two votes cast.
+Jung-bae stands up against Thanos, who tried to kill Myung-gi again, forcing Thanos to leave the scene and asks Myung-gi to join Gi-hun for protection against Thanos.
+That night, he bonds with Gi-hun over their participation in the Dragon Motor strike.
+In the final round of the Mingle game, he is saved by In-ho, who kills another participant to bring the number of occupants in their room to the required two.
+He is disquieted by this, but his attempts to tell Gi-hun and Dae-ho after switching his vote to "leave" in the third vote are interrupted by the final two votes cast.

-Jung-bae participates in Gi-Hun's scheme to overwhelm the guards and try to storm the control room with the stolen weapons.
-He and Gi-Hun reach the stairs below the control room before they are overwhelmed by guards.
+Jung-bae participates in Gi-hun's scheme to overwhelm the guards and try to storm the control room with the stolen weapons.
+He and Gi-hun reach the stairs below the control room to capture the Masked Officer before they are overwhelmed by guards.
 Due to Gi-hun and Jung-bae running out of ammo, the betrayal of In-ho who shoots two flanking players in the back, the death of the players holding the staircase, and Dae-ho's failure to get the ammo out of fear.
 Gi-hun and Jung-bae opt to surrender.
-Jung-bae is then executed by the Frontman in front of Gi-Hun as an example of what happens to those who attempt heroics.
+Jung-bae is then executed by the In-ho, now dressed in his Front Man suit, in front of Gi-Hun as an example of what happens to those who attempt heroics.
+He is then scanned for his elimination whilst Gi-hun is restrained and In-ho and the Masked Officer concludes the rebellion.
 His body is later hung for display alongside other killed players prior to the Hide and Seek game to make an example out of them for attempting to take down the games.
+Dae-ho is seen looking at Jung-bae's corpse in distress while Gi-hun stares at him.

 The Guards

-The Guards are a group of masked individuals in dark pink jumpsuits who work under the Front Man.
-They have a hierarchy system: guards with a circle on their mask are workers in charge of disposing of bodies, guards with a triangle on their mask are soldiers in charge of eliminating players, and guards with a square on their mask are managers in charge of overseeing the workers and soldiers.
+The Guards are a group of individuals in dark pink jumpsuits and black full-face masks equipped with electronic voice modulators.
+They work under the Front Man and have a hierarchy system, indicated by the symbols on their masks; circles are workers who perform everyday tasks and dispose of bodies, triangles are soldiers in charge of eliminating players, and squares are supervisors who oversee the workers and soldiers.
+Any guard whose identity is revealed faces immediate execution.
+While the Front Man is participating in the games as Player 001, one of the supervisors acts in his stead, dressed in a black jumpsuit to distinguish him from the other guards.